Turkish train crash in Ankara kills nine, injures 47

 Turkey has been developing a network of high-speed rail links during Tayyip Erdogan’s 16-year-old rule as it looks to ease the burden on increasingly congested highways.

-Reporting by Gulsen Solaker and Daren Butler; Editing by David Dolan and Raissa Kasolowsky
+Reporting by Gulsen Solaker and Daren Butler; Editing by David Dolan, Raissa Kasolowsky and Toby Chopra